jona-tech/Batttleship-milestone-project/README.md

 ## Description

 The game is a classic battleship game.
-Five ships are placed at random places in order to be "hit" by one of the players guesses.
-In this version, the player has 10 turns to try to sink the ships, otherwise the player loose.
+Five ships are placed at random places in order to be "hit" by the players guesses.
+In this version, the player has 10 turns to try to sink the fleet, otherwise the player loose.

 ## Features